lettier/gifcurry/README.md

 wget https://github.com/lettier/gifcurry/releases/download/*/gifcurry-linux-app-image-*
 chmod a+x gifcurry-linux-app-image-*
 ./gifcurry-linux-app-image-*
-# If you would you like to install the AppImage
+# If you would like to install the AppImage, you can run the following
 cd
 wget "https://raw.githubusercontent.com/lettier/gifcurry/master/packaging/linux/gifcurry-gui-install.sh" -O "gifcurry-gui-install.sh"
 chmod +x "gifcurry-gui-install.sh"